 5. Where any insurance is taken by the Company on behalf of its Managerial Person KMPand for Senior Management for indemnifying them against any liability the premium paid onsuch insurance shall not be treated as part of the remuneration payable to any suchpersonnel.

 Remuneration to Managerial Person KMP and Senior Management:

 1. Fixed pay:

-Managerial Person KMP and Senior Management shall be eligible for a monthlyremuneration as may be approved by the Board on the recommendation of the Committee inaccordance with the statutory provisions of the Companies Act 2013 and the rules made there under for thetime being in force.
-The break-up of the pay scale and quantum ofperquisites including employer's contribution to P.F pension scheme medical expensesclub fees etc. shall be decided and approved by the Board on the recommendation of theCommittee and approved by the shareholders and Central Government wherever required.
+Managerial Person KMP and Senior Management shall be eligible for a monthlyremuneration as may be approved by the Board on the recommendation of the Committee inaccordance with the statutory provisions of the Act and the rules made there under for thetime being in force.
+The break-up of the pay scale and quantum of perquisites includingemployers contribution to Provident Fund(s) pension scheme(s) medical expensesclub fees etc. shall be decided and approved by the Board on the recommendation of theCommittee and approved by the shareholders and such other approval wherever required.

 2. Variable Pay:

 The Company may in its discretion structure any portion of remuneration to link rewardsto corporate and individual performance fulfilment of specified improvement targets orthe attainment of certain financial or other objectives set by the Board.
 The amountpayable shall be based on performance against pre-determined financial and non-financialmetrics.

 If in any financial year the Company has no profits or its profits are inadequatethe Company shall pay remuneration to its Managerial Person in accordance with theprovisions of Schedule V of the Act.
 If any Managerial Person draws or receives directlyor indirectly by way of remuneration any such sums in excess of the limits prescribedunder the Act or without such approval wherever required he / she shall refund such sumsto the Company and until such sum is refunded hold it in trust for the Company.